 Meanwhile, baking soda is inexpensive, easy to attain, and works as hard as many expensive and far more damaging products.

 Otherwise known as sodium bicarbonate – and not sodium tetraborate, which is Borax and also has a variety of surprising uses – baking soda is a darling of the internet, which claims it can do everything from put a shine on kitchen fixtures to cure cancer.

 Rather than write another post about all the fantastic uses for baking soda, here are 6 you should absolutely try.

 While many baking soda posts start with teeth whitening (we’re so vain), this one won’t.
 Too much baking soda makes my teeth sensitive.
 I use the cancer-causing whitening goo from my dentist instead.
 Anywho, here goes:

-Apply to thine pits baking soda mixed with a few drops of water.
+Apply to thine pits, liberally and occasionally, baking soda mixed with water.

 2. Polish Your Pans and Coffee Pot